A Woman of Substance (novel): Plot summary

 Back in 1968, Emma invites her family to her house in Yorkshire for the weekend.
-They come, curious to see how she is after having recovered from pneumonia.
 She tells them she has discovered their treachery and outmaneuvered them by changing her will.
 Her older children are furious, but each accepts a one million pound trust that Emma offers as a bribe to not cause trouble.
 Her grandchildren are pleased, and all promise to run their section well.
 Emma also gives her blessing to Paula's becoming involved with Jim Fairley.
 He is Edwin's grandson, and Emma tells him Edwina is his aunt, but he had guessed, seeing her resemblance to his great-grandmother, Adele.

-Jim also has a surprise for Emma; he gives her a stone she and Edwin found and reveal the woman painted on it was Emma's mother, Elizabeth.
-Jim tells Emma about the history of brief but tragic relationships between Fairley men and Harte women, and relates that on his deathbed, Edwin asked Jim to beg Emma to allow Paula and Jim the happiness they were denied.
-He also asked for Emma's forgiveness, as Jim revealed Edwin had never recovered from the guilt he suffered for abandoning her and their child.
-Emma was happy to forgive Edwin and give her blessing to Jim and Paula's marriage.
+Influence

+The novel has been compared to Lace by Shirley Conran, due to their influence on women readers.

 Television adaptations

 In 1984, the book was adapted as a television miniseries starring Jenny Seagrove as the young Emma Harte; Deborah Kerr plays the older Emma Harte.
 The debut UK screening of this series, in January 1985, gave Channel 4 its highest ever audience figures, with 13.8 million viewers.
 The sequels Hold the Dream and To Be the Best were made in 1986 and 1992, respectively.
 Hold the Dream again features Deborah Kerr as Emma Harte but now stars Jenny Seagrove as her granddaughter, Paula (replacing Miranda Richardson, who had played her in the first mini-series).
 To Be the Best stars Lindsay Wagner as Paula, running the Harte empire ten years after Emma's death.
 All three programmes are available on DVD.

-A new television adaptation for Channel 4 began filming in April 2025.
+A second television adaptation for Channel 4 began filming in April 2025, with Brenda Blethyn and Jessica Reynolds playing Emma Harte.
+The first series was released on 11 March 2026 and was renewed for a second season in June 2026.